BKWLD/vue-in-viewport-mixin/README.md

 # Vue In Viewport Mixin

-Vue 2 mixin to determine when a DOM element is visible in the client window by updating Vue data values.
+Vue 2 mixin to determine when a DOM element is visible in the client window by updating Vue data values using the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).
 You can then use those data values to do things like trigger transitions.

 You may want to check out the directive vesion of this package: [vue-in-viewport-directive](https://github.com/BKWLD/vue-in-viewport-directive).

-It wraps [scrollMonitor](https://github.com/stutrek/scrollMonitor) to make registering event listeners light and to do the in viewport calculations.
+# Install

+This package depends on the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) API which needs a polyfill for old browsers, including all of IE.  Consider using the [W3C IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

 ## Usage